The-Hack-Pack/uga-scs-competitive-hacking.github.io/docs/PasswordCracking/Level1/masked.md

 ---
-description: Password Cracking | Medium - Masked
+description: Password Cracking | Level 1 - Masked
-tags: [medium]
+tags: [level1]
-sidebar_position: 0
+sidebar_position: 2
 ---

 import PasswordForm from '@site/src/components/PasswordForm';

 # Masked
-Password Cracking | Medium - Masked
+Password Cracking | Level 1 - Masked
 ## Challenge
 A password hash was retrieved that needs to be cracked.
 We have received intel that the password is of the format